Sarah Jessica Parker Calls Rumors Regarding Troubled Marriage ‘Disgraceful’

 Just like clockwork.
 Over a decade of the same untrue, disgraceful nonsense.
 As usual, days ahead of our anniversary on May 19th, The National Enquirer is making its annual best effort to fabricate and undermine, this time a blissful 4 days with my husband in London.
 There was no "screaming match" as alleged in a restaurant or on the street, nor was there a confrontation as alleged about his time in London.
 My children and I are enormously proud of the work he is doing.
 After much thought I have decided to share a typical letter of "inquiry" from these people.
 As if the truth, a response or any comments from me or my publicist had any bearing on what they threaten to "report" .
 Hey National Enquirer and your sister publications, why not celebrate a marriage of 22 years and relationship of 27 years?
 Because, despite your endless harassment and wasted ink, we are nearing 3 decades of love, commitment, respect, family and home.
 There's your "scoop" From a "reliable source". #tabloidharassment

-Parker and Cohen were noticeably missing from fashion’s biggest night of the year, The 2019 Met Gala which they regularly attend, due to Parker being away on a scheduled trip and Cohen on a tight filming schedule for his Bravo show Watch What Happens Live.
+One of Parker’s biggest champions is her pal Andy Cohen, who sent his love and support for the couple in the comments section of Parker’s Instagram post.
+The two regularly head out on the town to high-fashion events while Broderick tends to his and his wife’s children.
+They have been friends ever since Cohen worked behind the lens as a producer on The Morning Show at CBS and Parker appeared on the show many years ago.

-The twosome generally attends the event together and have been friends ever since he worked behind the lens as a producer on The Morning Show at CBS and she appeared on the show many years ago.
+One of the red carpet events that Broderick generally steps back from is the Met Gala, which Parker and Cohen regularly attend in their fashionable best.
+The pals did not make an appearance for the 2019 event due to Parker being away on a scheduled trip and Cohen on a tight filming schedule for his Bravo show Watch What Happens Live.
+Cohen stands behind his friends, remarking in the comments section of the social media site, “YOU GO SJ!!!!!!!!
+AND HAPPY ANNIVERSARY TO A BEAUTIFUL LOVING COUPLE!!”

-The duo first began dating in 1992 and wed in New York City five years later on May 19, 1997, in front of 100 surprised friends.
-No one realized that the couple would be exchanging vows that day and the couple celebrated in a happy and special way with those who were nearest and dearest to them.
+Parker and Broderick have one of Hollywood’s most enduring relationships as their pals, including Cohen, can attest.
+The duo first began dating in 1992 and wed in New York City five years later — on May 19, 1997 — in front of 100 surprised friends.
+No one realized that the couple would be exchanging vows that day, and the couple celebrated in a happy and special way with those who were nearest and dearest to them.

 Parker’s attire for her wedding was considered scandalous at the time.
-She wore a black dress for the couple’s nuptials and Bride’s Magazine reported the actress at the time, was “embarrassed” to look for a wedding dress so she purchased whatever dress she saw that she liked in a favorite store.
+She wore a black dress for the couple’s nuptials, and Brides reported that — at the time — the actress was “embarrassed” to look for a wedding dress, so she purchased whatever dress she liked from a favorite store.

 “I love Matthew Broderick,” Parker said to Harper’s Bazaar in 2013.
 “Call me crazy, but I love him.
 We can only be in the marriage we are.
 We’re very devoted to our family and our lives.
 I love our life.
 I love that he’s the father of my children, and it’s because of him that there’s this whole other world that I love.”